aanya25bai10190/digital-literacy-project1/README.md

 ---

 ### **🔹Task 5 – Cybercrime Awareness**

-- **Tools Used:** Google, National Cyber Crime Portal
+**Tools Used:** Google, National Cyber Crime Portal

-- **Case Study Topic:** Phishing
+**Case Study Topic:** Ransomware

-  - Researched steps, targets, consequences, and prevention tips
-- **Prevention Checklist:** Created 8 actionable tips including financial safety measures and reporting channels (cybercrime.gov.in, Helpline 1930)
-- **Reflection:** Realized how sophisticated phishing scams can be and identified habits I will personally change to stay safe online
+**Case Study:**
+Ransomware is a cyberattack where a user’s data or system is locked and a ransom is demanded to restore access.
+It often spreads through phishing emails or malicious downloads.
+For example, a student may receive an email with an attachment that appears important.
+Once opened, the ransomware installs itself and encrypts files on the device.

+A message is then displayed demanding payment, usually in cryptocurrency, in exchange for a decryption key.
+Victims may lose important data and money, and access is not always restored even after payment.
+Students are common targets due to lack of awareness.

+**Prevention Checklist:**
+- Avoid suspicious links and attachments
+- Verify sender before downloading files
+- Use antivirus and keep systems updated
+- Back up important data regularly
+- Use strong passwords
+- Avoid untrusted downloads
+- Verify UPI/payment requests carefully
+- Never share OTPs or financial details
+- Report at https://cybercrime.gov.in or call 1930

+**Reflection:**
+This task showed me how easily ransomware attacks can happen through small mistakes.
+I learned to be more cautious while opening links or downloading files.
+I will also back up my data regularly and stay alert while using online platforms.

 ---